Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

 \subsubsection{Motivating examples}

-We begin with a pair of examples, meant to motivate the various definitions to come. \begin{example} Consider a flat $(D,\mon)$, where $\mon \in Dehn^+(\pg)$, with consistent right positions $\pos_1$ and $\pos_2$ for the edges $\gamma_1$ and $\gamma_2$ of $D$ (Figure \ref{fig_minimal_position_pl}(a)).
-The segments $h_{c_1}$ and $h_{c_2}$ are of course initially parallel, so completed by some $v\in \pos_1$ and $w \in \pos_2$ (it is easiest to keep in mind the simplest case in which $v$ and $w$ are the opposite endpoints of $\gamma_1$ and $\gamma_2$, as in the Figure).
-Let $\alpha$ be a type 1 simple closed curve such that $\alpha \cap D$ has exactly two diagonal arcs, and satisfies the intersection conditions of Lemma \ref{lem_intersections} and orientation conditions of Lemma \ref{lem_corner_path}.
-It is straightforward to verify that any consistent positions $\pos'_i$ for $((\tau_\alpha^{-1} \circ \mon),\gamma_i)$, $i=1,2$, must contain uniquely determined points $v_2 \in \pos'_1$ and $w_2 \in \pos'_2$ which complete the initially parallel initial segments, and further that these points define initially parallel segments $h_{v_2}$ and $h_{w_2}$ which are then completed by the original completing points $v$ and $w$, which are preserved by $\tau^{-1}_\alpha$.
-Furthermore, the corners of the regions are each fixable (indicated by circles in the Figure).
+We begin with a pair of examples, meant to motivate the various definitions to come. \begin{example} Consider a positive $\mon \in \mcg$, and a pair of properly embedded arcs $\gamma_1$ and $\gamma_2$ such that the images $\mon(\gamma_1)$ and $\mon(\gamma_2)$ are flat in some disc $D$ (Figure \ref{fig_minimal_position_pl}(a)).
+The segments $h_{c_1}$ and $h_{c_2}$ are of course initially parallel (along some region $B$), so completed by some $v\in \pos_1$ and $w \in \pos_2$ (it is easiest to keep in mind the simplest case in which $v$ and $w$ are the opposite endpoints of $\gamma_1$ and $\gamma_2$, as in the figure).
+Let $\alpha$ be a simple closed curve such that $\alpha \cap D$ has exactly two diagonal arcs, each upward, and connected such that an orientation of $\alpha$ gives each of these arcs the same orientation.
+The arcs $\tau_\alpha^{-1}(\mon(\gamma_i))$ are thus again initially parallel, with \cpoints which map to those of $B$ under $i_\alpha$.
+One may then verify that there is a unique completing region, which is collapsed by $\alpha$.
+Lemma~\ref{lem_collapsed} then guarantees that, if $v_2$ and $w_2$ are the \dpoints of this completing region, these points define initially parallel segments $h_{v_2}$ and $h_{w_2}$.
+This new initially parallel region is then completed by (an image under $i_\alpha^{-1}$ of) the original completing region for $B$.
+Furthermore, the \cpoints of the regions are each fixable.
 The regions and points involved are illustrated in Figure \ref{fig_minimal_position_pl}(b).